20 free (or very cheap) ways to sprinkle some Christmas magic

-- New.
-Start the day in style with a special 'North Pole breakfast'.
+- Start the day in style with a special 'North Pole breakfast'.
 The idea is that kids come down one morning to see an unashamedly Christmassy spread laid out.

 Think pancakes shaped like snowmen with raisins for eyes, toast cut into reindeer or 'candy canes' made from slices of banana and strawberry.
-Or how about these £1 Christmas tree crumpets (also from Asda)?
+Or how about these £1 Christmas tree crumpets from Morrisons?
 You could even serve some hot chocolate, depending on how hyped you want to them to get.

 - Give back with a 'reverse Advent calendar'.
 Why not help restock food banks by making a 'reverse Advent calendar'?
 The idea is that instead of opening a door, each day your child helps you put food aside in a box to be given away to those in need.
-(Even if you've missed a few days of Advent, you could start this any time.)
+(Even though we're partway through Advent, of course you could start this any time.)
 Once finished, take your donations along to a food bank.

 Call your local one to check which goods are most needed and what the current rules on dropping off are.
 The Trussell Trust is one of the biggest food bank charities in the UK, running two-thirds of food banks – check if it operates near you.

 - Spot Santa's sleigh whizz through the stars – thanks to Nasa.
 To younger eyes, Nasa's International Space Station can look a lot like Father Christmas as it streaks across the night sky (clouds permitting).
-See when it's likely to be passing overhead – the schedule for Christmas should appear around the second week of December.
+See when it's likely to be passing overhead – the schedule for Christmas should appear in the next week when you search for your area.